 Schlitterbahn Water Park–Day One

-Spend your first day in the Original Section of Schlitterbahn.
-It opened nearly 40 years ago and uses the spring-fed water from the Comal River.
-In a series of chutes, use a traditional black inner tube to explore throughout the park.
+If you decide to spend two days, head to the Original Section of Schlitterbahn for the first day.
+It opened 40 years ago and uses the spring-fed water from the Comal River.
+Find a series of chutes that use a traditional black inner tube to explore throughout the park.
 As a bonus the majority of this park is shaded by century-old Cypress trees.

 Schlitterbahn Water Park allows personal coolers, packed with snacks.
 And the parking is free.
 Open weekends during the spring and fall.
-And open every day during the summer.
+Open every day during the summer.
 Located at 400 N. Liberty Ave.
 Admission and hours vary.

 Krause’s Biergarten and Café